juhojama/dropdown/readme.md

 # Dropdown

-A work-in-progress dropdown module meticulously crafted to seamlessly integrate with predominantly vanilla Javascript applications.
+A work-in-progress dropdown module crafted to seamlessly integrate with predominantly vanilla Javascript applications.

 ## Markup